When Young Children Say They Want to Die

 Understanding Risk in Young Children

 Most young children who express death wishes are not in immediate danger of self-harm, but all expressions require careful attention.
-Through my 25 years of experience with childhood mental health crises, I've learned to differentiate between emotional expression and genuine risk.
+Through my 25 years of experience as a parenting therapist specializing in childhood mental health crises, I've learned to differentiate between emotional expression and genuine risk.

 Lower risk indicators (more common):